sawamur/buffered_job/README.md

 ## Usage

+Every active_record object has buffer method.
+You can put it  between receiver and method and bufferes method along with argument object.

 ```
 @user.buffer.post_to_twitter(@article1)
 @user.buffer.post_to_twitter(@aritcle2)
 ```

+When flushing buffer,if two methods above is detected, that would
-invoke merge_* method in User model,so you must define
+invoke merge_{original_method} method insted of original method on that User model,so in this case, you must define `merge_post_to_twitter` in User model.

 ```
 def merge_post_to_twitter(articles)
  ..
 end
 ```

+## Current Limitation

+One argument object can be passed to buffered method.

 ## Configuration